 "Miang" refers to food wrapped in leaves while "kham" means a bite.
 This dish, called Miang Kham, is native to northern Thailand.
 It is eaten as an appetizer.
 The ingredients, cut into very small pieces, form a kaleidoscope of colours and flavours.

 1 tablespoon unsalted pumpkin seeds, dry roasted

 1 tablespoon shallots, thinly sliced

-1 tablespoon peeled ginger, cut into very small cubes
+1 tablespoon peeled ginger, small diced

 2 tablespoons freshly grated coconut, dry roasted until it turns brown

 Divide the ingredients among the pepper leaves and serve with a dipping sauce.
 There are many dipping sauces for miang kham.
-Our favourite is simply a blond caramel prepared with 1 tablespoon of coconut sugar dissolved in 2 tablespoons of water.
+Our favourite is simply a light caramel prepared with 1 tablespoon of coconut sugar dissolved in 2 tablespoons of water.